 Reimbursement will be allowed for actual expense of meals and beverages (including alcoholic beverages) within reasonable limits.
 “Reasonable” is a matter of judgment as the cost of meals will vary by location.

 When dining with other traveling employees, the highest-ranking employee must pay the bill and submit the expense report.
 The same policy applies when two or more employees are entertaining a customer.

 e) Indirect Travel for Personal Reasons

 Business trips that also include indirect travel for personal reasons or entertainment will be reimbursed only for the direct or business portion of the trip, based on accommodations actually used for business purposes.
 Ticket stubs, hotel folios and all other traveler’s receipts covering the routing of both the direct and indirect portions of the trip at the time of original booking must be enclosed with the expense report and the calculation of both business and personal portions of the trip should be provided for proper accounting.
 Travel expenses of personal companions should not be included in the expense report as those costs will not be reimbursed.

-Purchases by a new remote employee of a desk and chair up to $400 are reimbursable within 30 days of the hire date.
+New Hires may purchase a desk and chair up to $400 within 60 days of the hire date.
 All other equipment and furniture purchases will not be reimbursed.
 Remote employees should ask the Company IT department to fulfill any of their equipment needs.

 Because of potential magnitude, deposits for hotels, restaurants, convention centers and other event providers for company meetings, conferences and other functions should not be paid by an individual and expensed.
-The provider should be directed to invoice Bill.com at AP@hq.bill.com.
+The provider should be directed to invoice the Company at AP@hq.bill.com.

 The Company will reimburse employees for reasonable and proper expenses incurred in connection with Company-sponsored business meetings and attendance at meetings of approved professional societies, associations and trade shows.
 The department’s executive team member must approve in advance all business meeting arrangements and conference attendance.